 11.45 – 1pm

-- Full day courses will run as above, on two consecutive two mornings.
+- Full day courses will run as above, across two consecutive two mornings.

-Please note no face to face training will take place from now until September at the earliest.
+Please note no face to face training will take place until January at the earliest.

 If you have a query regarding our online courses please email firstname.lastname@example.org.